ryannarnoldd/README-File-Generator/README.md

 ## Contributing

-Ryan Arnold is the sole contributor to this project.
+Ryan Arnold is the sole contributor to this project .

 ## Section